Azure/azure-sdk-for-net/doc/Data Plane Code Generation/Subclients.md

 - **Single top-level client**: define one top-level service client with the name <service_name>Client, all other clients will be its subclient.

-- **client hierarchy**: organize the client service and subclients via defining the parent-subclient hierarchy dependency.
+- **Client hierarchy**: organize the client service and subclients via defining the parent-subclient hierarchy dependency.

 **Note**: You can combine those two approaches to define an client hierarchy with one top-level client and its subclient may have sub clients also.